bencvt/LibShapeDraw/README-contributing.md

  +  Investigate the performance impact of making the API thread-safe.

- +  Add more useful methods and test cases to the primitive types, especially Vector3.

  +  The official Minecraft API keeps getting pushed back; the current plan is for it to be released in 1.5 after a rendering engine overhaul.
 If possible, LibShapeDraw's semantics will *not* change, but the underlying